ukaj/ansible-example/README.md

 ## Run

-There are two approeches of including kubespray in your project
+There are two ways of including kubespray in your project

 ### Include roles
 Script based on kubespray/cluster.yml